doppelganger113/simple_gopher/README.md

 # Simple Gopher

-Boilerplate for writing Go web applications.
+Boilerplate for writing Go applications without framework using hexagonal application development approach.

 <div align="center">
     <img src="./assets/go_logo.png" align="center" width="200" alt="Go" />
 </div>

+Information about the project structure and why is it the wat it is can be found in [ARCHITECTURE.MD](./ARCHITECTURE.md) .

 Table of contents
 =================